vladimir-kuzn/FreshCraft/README.md

 6. Next, you need to create a 'public' folder in 'storage' and create the symbolic link

 <pre>
+$ mkdir storage/app/public/images
 $ mkdir storage/app/public/images/ForPosts

 $ php artisan storage:link
 </pre>

+### How to launch seeds to get started:

+1. From the very beginning, you need to create roles:

+<pre> $ php artizan db:seed --class=RolesSeeder </pre>

+2. Next, you need to appoint an administrator for the site to use the admin panel.
+To do this, the administrator needs to register on the site and assign to the ".env" file in the "EMAIL_ADMIN" parameter is mail, with which he registered earlier.
+And then start seed:

+<pre> php artisan db:seed --class=AdminSeeder </pre>

 ---